narsimha-na/string_calculator_ttd/README.md

 - Supports addition of numbers separated by commas, new lines, or custom delimiters.
 - Allows for single-character and multi-character delimiters.
 - Handles multiple custom delimiters in the format `//[delim1][delim2]\n`.
-- Throws errors for invalid inputs, including negative numbers and non-numeric values.
+- Throws errors for invalid inputs, including negative numbers and non-numeric values
 ## Test-Driven Development (TDD)

 This project was developed using traditional Test-Driven Development (TDD) principles.
 The development process involved writing tests before implementing the corresponding functionality.
 This approach ensures that the code meets the specified requirements and behaves as expected.